muodov/blog/_posts/2015-08-16-fac-rubik-solver.md

 Even with a decent clustering algorithm, scanning was still tricky due to the ambient light.
-What seemed to work perfectly in a dark room, failed miserably under a bright sun, and vise versa.
+What seemed to work perfectly in a dark room, failed miserably under a bright sun, and vice versa.
 So the final step was to get rid of the ambient light.
 Wilbert had to do quite some work on the scanner module to isolate LDRs from ambient light.
 It took 3 iterations: each time we thought it was ready, but each time we would find another hole through which ambient light